What are Monetary Assets?

 What are Non-Monetary Assets?

-- A non-monetary asset, like plant & machinery, can see its value decline as the technology becomes obsolete.
+- A non-monetary asset, like plant & machinery, will see its value decline as the technology becomes obsolete.
 Its value depends upon certain factors such as changes in technology, supply-demand factors, etc. These factors are not relevant when it comes to the valuation of monetary assets.

-Assets that can Either be Monetary or Non-Monetary
+Assets that can be either Monetary or Non-Monetary

 Prepayments, or advance payments, can either be monetary or non-monetary, based on a contract with a third party (the party to which payment was made).
-If, as per the contract, the pre-paid amount is non-refundable (which it usually is) or if there is no contract and the probability of getting the amount back is very low, then it should be treated as a non-monetary asset.
+If, as per the contract, the prepaid amount is non-refundable (which it usually is) or if there is no contract and the probability of getting the amount back is very low, then it should be treated as a non-monetary asset.

 Investments in preferred shares are treated as monetary assets if there is a clause in the contract, by virtue of which, the redemption of preference shares has to be undertaken by the issuing entity after a certain time in the future, much like a debt.
 Otherwise, investments in preferred shares will be treated as non-monetary assets.

 CFI is the official provider of the global Commercial Banking & Credit Analyst (CBCA)™ certification program, designed to help anyone become a world-class financial analyst.
 To keep advancing your career, the additional CFI resources below will be useful: